500 years of Indian treasures poised to break auction records

 As well as gems and artifacts that date back to early Mughal India, the collection contains more modern pieces made in collaboration with European luxury jewelers, including Bulgari and Cartier.

-The items are taken from the Al Thani Collection, established by Qatari royal Sheikh Hamad bin Abdullah Al Thani, the former emir of the Gulf state.
+The items are taken from the Al Thani Collection, established by Qatari royal Sheikh Hamad bin Abdullah Al Thani.
 From next year, other works of art from this encyclopedic collection will be shown at a new museum space in Paris.

 Top image: A diamond-and-enamel aigrette from the Maharajas & Mughal Magnificence collection.